kyleblocksom/connect-lex-better-together/guide.md

 5. In the Channels section, select Twilio SMS.
 6. On the Twilio SMS page, provide the following information:

-   a.
-Channel name: LexTwilioAssociation
+   - Channel name: LexTwilioAssociation
-   b.
-Select "aws/lex" from KMS key.
+   - Select "aws/lex" from KMS key.
-   c.
-For Alias, select your bot alias.
+   - For Alias, select your bot alias.
-   d.
-For Authentication Token, enter the AUTH TOKEN for your Twilio account.
+   - For Authentication Token, enter the AUTH TOKEN for your Twilio account.
-   e.
-For Account SID, enter the ACCOUNT SID for your Twilio account.
+   - For Account SID, enter the ACCOUNT SID for your Twilio account.

 7. Select Activate.